 Your vehicle has a lot of different fluids running through it to keep it working properly.
 Keeping an eye on these vital fluids and maintaining them at healthy levels will increase driving performance and help to reduce maintenance costs.

 While many car repairs require a skilled professional, maintaining the levels of essential car fluids is easy and possible for even the most automotive repair-challenged drivers.
-Knowing which fluids you can easily maintain yourself can save you a lot of money and headaches in the long run, so consider the following six important car fluids that should be maintained as recommended.
+Knowing which fluids you can easily maintain yourself may help you save you a lot of money and headaches in the long run, so consider the following six important car fluids that should be maintained as recommended:

 Checking and changing oil is critical to keep your engine running properly and efficiently.
 Check the oil level with the engine off and the car parked on a level surface.
 After opening the hood, remove the dipstick and wipe it clean with a rag or cloth.
 Then, return it to the oil reservoir.
 Take it out again and see if the level is within the acceptable range marked on the dipstick.
 If you’re adding oil, be sure to not overfill, as this can damage the engine.

-Most car manufacturers provide guidelines for changing the lubricant – typically, every 3,000 miles or three to six months.
+Most car manufacturers provide guidelines for changing the vehicle’s oil – typically, every 3,000 miles or three to six months.

 Checking the automatic transmission fluid is another vital item on the car maintenance checklist.
 Find the transmission fluid dipstick and follow the same steps as monitoring the engine oil, but this time while the engine is running.
-If the fluid appears brown or has a burnt smell, have it checked immediately.
+If the fluid appears brown or has a burnt smell, have it checked immediately by a professional mechanic.

-Follow the manufacturer’s recommendations for changing transmission fluid, usually about every 30,000 miles.
+Follow the manufacturer’s recommendations for changing transmission fluid, typically about every 30,000 miles.

-If you have a power steering fluid reservoir, check the level visually; otherwise, follow the dipstick method.
+If you have a power steering fluid reservoir, open the cap and check the level visually; otherwise, follow the dipstick method.
 The fluid should stay level, so if you need to add fluid, have it checked as soon as possible for a leak.

 Power steering fluid should typically be changed every three years or 50,000 miles.

-When you check the coolant, make sure your car has had time to cool down.
+When you check the engine’s coolant, make sure your car has been turned off and had time to cool down.
 Locate the coolant reservoir (usually a translucent plastic tank) and eyeball the level of the coolant against the full and low indicators.
-The engine can be damaged from overheating, so make sure that the reserve tank contains adequate coolant and never allow your car to redline.
+The engine can be damaged from overheating, so make sure that the reserve tank contains adequate coolant and never allow the temperature of your car’s engine to redline.

 Replace most engine coolant or antifreeze every 30,000 miles – or every two to three years.
-Newer formulas, however, may last up to 50,000 miles.
+Newer formulas, however, may last up to 50,000 miles, so check the recommendations on the coolant bottle.

 You can check the windshield washer fluid level by looking at the marker on the opaque chamber or by looking into the reservoir.
-Check the wiper fluid reservoir every week or so and keep it full.
+Depending on usage, consider checking the wiper fluid reservoir every week or so and keep it full.

 By taking the time to periodically check these fluids, a car will enjoy a healthy and safe level of operation.